Medchal: Government and politics

 The Medchal municipality is the local self government of the town.

 Public transport

 There is a railway station in Medchal under South Central Railway, Indian Railways.

 Medchal also has a bus station, which is the second richest in Telangana in terms of revenue, according to 2016 report.

 Important Places

 ISKCON runs a temple of Krishna and his older brother Balarama in the Dabilpur village, near Medchal which is visited annually by thousands of devotees.

 The campus also has a Goshala with 150 cows along with a practice of organic farming.

+There is a newly built Jain Temple near Medchal Railway Station.
+It is called 72 Jinalaya.
+Lord Tribhuvan Parswanth is Presiding Deity along.
+A Dadawadi is also built.
+The temple have residential and food facility for Jain Pilgrims.
+It is gaining popularity among the jain pilgrims from across the country.